yref-boop/intelligent-systems/p2/report.md

 - mu:					0.01	-
 - validation checks:	6		*

-as it is normal, the stopping criterion met is the number of validation check, the progress of the training can be seen in the following image
+as it is seems to be normal on this problem, the stopping criterion met is the number of validation check, the progress of the training can be seen in the following image

  <img src="https://github.com/yref-boop/intelligent-systems/blob/main/p2/results/train_13.png" width= 300>

 in this specific case is worth-noting how the training almost stops at epoch 20, since 1 more validation check would suffice the criterion moreover, it is possible to see the evolution of the gradient and mu as the epochs go on

 is is appreciable on these graphs that the algorithm starts improving quite fasts, but the trend changes a short time after epoch 10 this is more easily seen on the performance plot:

  <img src="https://github.com/yref-boop/intelligent-systems/blob/main/p2/results/performance_13.png" width= 300>

 here that trend is easily seen, moreover, it is clear that, while they start sharing the error value, all three subsets (train, validation and test) end up with different values, in that order from lower to higher